thermalogic/SEES/README.md

    >```
    >

-* Open the Notebooks of PySEE/home in Jupyter Notebook
+* Open the Jupyter Notebooks of PySEE/home:

-   Unzip **home.zip**.In the sub-folder of **notebook** of home, double-click `StartNB.bat`(OS:Windows) or run the command:`jupyter notebook` in a terminal.
+   Unzip **home.zip**.In the sub-folder of **notebook** of home, double-click `nb.bat`(OS:Windows) or run the command:`jupyter notebook` in a terminal.
 This will open a web page in your browser with a list of the available notebooks.